developer-friendly/blog/docs/blog/posts/2025/004-gh-pages-another-repo/README.md

 ## Introduction

-The objective of this blog post is to deploy a static site from one [GitHub] repository to the other.
+The objective of this blog post is to deploy a static site from one [GitHub] repository to another.

-There may be different kinds of reasons why you'd want to do that, but for starter, you might hold your source code written in a specific framework inside a private repository.
+There may be different kinds of reasons why you'd want to do that, but for starter, you might hold your source code (possibly written in a specific framework) inside a private repository.

-On top of that, [GitHub Pages] is not available on private repository unless you're paying some dollars :money_with_wings: to GitHub[^gh-pricing].
+On top of that, [GitHub Pages] is not available on private repositories unless you're paying some dollars :money_with_wings: to GitHub[^gh-pricing].
 :money_mouth: